Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/StreamHaltStrategy"

-Re-exports all named exports from the "effect/StreamHaltStrategy" module as "StreamHaltStrategy".
+Re-exports all named exports from the "effect/StreamHaltStrategy" module as `StreamHaltStrategy`.

 **Signature**